-Hoi An is known for being a relaxed beach town where Hue is not known for the beach but there are some amazing beaches in the area.
+Hoi An is known for being a relaxed beach town whereas Hue is not known for the beach but there are some amazing beaches in the area.
 Beaches in both cities are popular with tourists and locals.

 As a result, it is busy in the late afternoon.
 And there is a good range of restaurants and bars all waiting to serve up some pretty good local food.

 Beaches In Hue

 Hue is not really a beach town but there are some amazing beaches in the area.
-With Thuan An Beach been the closest, being around 12 km from Hue.
+Thuan An Beach has been the closest, being around 12 km from Hue.

-Here a list of some of the beaches in Hue Vietnam.
+Here is a list of some of the beaches in Hue Vietnam.

 - Lang Co Beach (20 km).